Rbbt-Workflows/structure/workflow.md

 proteins, and of protein complexes.

-Pairwise (Smith-Watterman) alignment is used to fix all inconsistencies between protein sequences and sequence differences between proteins in Ensembl and proteins in UniProt.
+Pairwise (Smith-Watterman) alignment is used to fix all inconsistencies between protein sequences in PDBs, and sequence differences between proteins in Ensembl and proteins in UniProt.

 # Tasks